Doooddle/FED-Assignment-2/README.md

             - Guess tracking: Highlights correctly guessed letters within the word and keeps track of wrong guesses.
 The player is given 6 tries to guess the word, this is displayed on the page.
             - Game over scenarios: Displays a modal with a victory or loss message, along with the correct word, at the end of each game, after 6 wrong tries.
             - Play again option: Offers a convenient button to initiate a new game.
 The games is then restarted and a new word and hint is shown.
 The hangman picture changes to the original hangman back.
+        - API Implementation
+            - The words and hints(defintion) are retrieved from 2 APIs (I only used APIs that are free and did not require a key.)
+After retrieving a word from the first API, it retrieves the definition from the second API.
+The code is recursive because sometimes the dictionary API did not have the defintion, therefore had to retrieve again.
+This is done so until the list has 20 words retrieved from the APIs.
         - Lottie Animation Implementation (preloader.js)
             - While waiting for the page to load, we utilised a lottie animation that vanishes after 3 seconds.